Create a Conveyor Maintenance Checklist

-Daily, weekly, monthly & quarterly maintenance efforts to perform
+Daily, weekly, monthly & quarterly scheduled maintenance efforts to perform

 The following is a guest post by Boyce Bonham, Chief Engineer at Hytrol.

 Staying on top of your conveyor maintenance is an integral part to the success of your operation.
 When left untended, equipment can become inefficient, unreliable, and a potential safety hazard.
-To keep your alleviate the problems that come with poorly-maintained equipment, it’s important to create and follow a standardized maintenance checklist for each of the conveyor types in your operation, from gravity conveyors to powered conveyors.
+To alleviate the problems that come with poorly maintained equipment, it’s important to create and follow a standardized maintenance checklist for each of the conveyor types in your operation, from gravity conveyors to powered conveyors.

 Conveyor Maintenance Overview

 First, only have qualified personnel to perform maintenance on your equipment.
 These maintenance employees will need to adhere to proper lock-out tag-out procedures to keep everyone around the equipment safe.
 (Note: Cisco-Eagle offers extensive conveyor maintenance services).

 In addition, operators should be trained on who to call should they recognize anything out of the ordinary occurring with the conveyor operation or if the conveyor needs to be cleaned from any debris that may need to be removed.
 It is important to know that cleaning a conveyor is a maintenance function requiring a proper lock-out tag-out procedure.